Common Misconceptions of What is Covered under Your HO3 Homeowners Policy

 Most homeowners purchase an HO3 policy, which covers your personal property for physical loss or damage caused by 16 perils, such as fire, vandalism, and theft to name a few, with certain conditions and exclusions.
 Under this policy, there is also an internal limit of coverage on some valuables and collectibles, such as sterling silver, jewelry, fur, money, coins, firearms, and stamps, which means that if you lose or damage any of these types of possessions you would only be covered up to a predetermined limit.

-Accidental breakage/damage and mysterious disappearance (lost, misplaced) of your valuables including fine art and antiques are not typically covered by HO3.
+Accidental breakage/damage and mysterious disappearance (lost, misplaced) of your valuables including fine art and antiques are not typically covered by an HO3 policy.
 To help demonstrate how these terms apply in real life, I’ve selected three scenarios** – theft of an item with internal limit coverage, accidental breakage/damage, and mysterious disappearance – depicting common situations I’ve seen during my career.

 Mysterious Disappearance – Peter proposed to his fiancé Caroline with a $25,000 engagement ring during a romantic weekend at the beach.
 After they got home Caroline noticed that her ring was missing.
-Peter was not fully aware of the terms of his standard policy, so he did not schedule additional coverage at the time of purchasing the ring.
+Peter was not fully aware of the terms of his standard HO3 insurance coverage, so he did not schedule additional protection at the time of purchasing the ring.
 Although his internal limit of homeowner’s policy would have protected jewelry up to $1,500 for theft, since this was a mysterious disappearance case, he was not covered at all.